allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_exp_comparing.md

 ## Dataviews

-In the **Details** tab, you can view differences in the experiments’ nominal values.
-Each experiment’s information is displayed in a column, so each field is lined up side-by-side.
+In the **Details** tab, you can view differences in the experiments' nominal values.
+Each experiment's information is displayed in a column, so each field is lined up side-by-side.
 Expand the **DATAVIEWS** section to view all the Dataview fields side-by-side (filters, iterations, label enumeration, etc.).
 The differences between the experiments are highlighted.
 Obscure identical fields by switching on the `Hide Identical Fields` toggle.